 Notable MMA Title(s): WEC Featherweight Champion, UFC Featherweight Champion

-After last night’s crazy UFC 229 win over Conor McGregor, Khabib has to be on the list as one of the greatest MMA fighters of all time.
-With his superior cardio and grappling, he has been able to amass a record of 27-0, which is unheard of in MMA.
+After his last two dominating performance against Conor McGregor at UFC 229 and Dustin Porier at UFC 242, Khabib is in the discussion of being the GOAT of MMA.
+With his superior cardio and grappling, he has been able to amass a record of 28-0, which is unheard of in MMA.
+Not only does he win all his fights, he wins them all in dominating fashion.
+None of the UFC fights he has been in have even been close on the scorecards.
+All fights that have gone to decision have been a unanimous win—no split decisions.
 It is time to admit that Khabib is a different type of animal.
 The argument that he has never faced real competition can be put to rest.
 He has been able to maul everyone that they have put in front of him.
 People know exactly what he is going to do when he gets in there, but they are still unable to stop him.
-If he keeps up this run and gets a few more wins from worthy opponents in the division, he will be the GOAT, no doubt.

 3. Jon Jones

-Notable Wins: Shogun Rua, Quinton Jackson, Daniel Cormier (2), Alexander Gustafsson (2), Lyoto Machida, Vitor Belfort
+Notable Wins: Shogun Rua, Quinton Jackson, Daniel Cormier, Lyoto Machida, Vitor Belfort

 Notable MMA Title(s): UFC Light Heavyweight Champion